browserengineering/book/book/embeds.md

-However, since alt text is generally a phrase or sentence, and those contain whitespace, `HTMLParser`'s attribute parsing is not good enough (it can't handle quoting or whitespace in attribute values).
+However, since alt text is generally a phrase or sentence, and those contain whitespace, `HTMLParser`'s attribute parsing is not good enough (it can't handle quoted whitespace in attribute values).
 It'll need to look a lot more like how `CSSParser` statefully handles whitespace and quoting.
 I won't include the code here since the concept for how to parse it is the same.